The Past Has Another Pattern: Memoirs

 George Ball was raised in Iowa and Illinois, son of a man who began working for Standard Oil as a tankwagon driver and became one of its vice-presidents and directors.
 After receiving his law degree from Northwestern in 1933, he joined the rush of bright young men to Washington, where he worked under Henry Morgenthau at the Farm Credit Administration and the Treasury.

 Ball spent one year after the war working for Jean Monnet and the French Supply Council, which was trying to restore the rudiments of a functioning economy in France, and as an adviser to Leon Blum when he came to Washington to negotiate a loan of $1.37 billion for French recovery.
 Ball’s experience in the Forties left him with an understanding of the shared interests between the US and Europe—and more practically, with extensive contacts on both sides.
-During the next fifteen years, he established himself as a bigtime Washington lawyer who often represented foreign clients in their dealings with the US.
-He took part in negotiations for the Marshall Plan and for the treaty establishing the Coal and Steel Community, which was the first step toward the creation of the European Economic Community, and …
+During the next fifteen years, he established himself as a bigtime Washington lawyer who often represented foreign clients in their dealings with the US.2 He took part in negotiations for the Marshall Plan and for the treaty establishing the Coal and Steel Community, which was the…

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.

 Purchase a trial Online Edition subscription and receive unlimited access for one week to all the content on nybooks.com.